-Here you are right, if you are a user meeting participant at nFrames’ user meeting and would like some further information about your information
+If you are a user meeting participant at nFrames’ user meeting and would like further information about the data you have provided, then you have come to the right place.

 Depending on the phase of our contact, different legal bases are conceivable: